chloehcho/Simple-Calendar/README.md

 Uses Simple Calendar's codes.

 Just a couple things to set up the app since we couldn't change the source code so in order to match the prototype we had in mind.
-After downloading the application go to settings and click on Customize colors then change the Background color to #FFFFFF then change the Primary color to green (10 color from left) it should say #689F38 finally click ok.
+After downloading the application go to settings and click on Customize colors then change the Background color to #FFFFFF after change the Text color to #000000 then change the Primary color to green (10 color from left) it should say #689F38 finally click ok.
 Then exit to the main page.

 This app is only being used for class and it is not being used for any other purposes.